rhoni-team/DjangoVueConnection/README.md

 npm run dev
 ```

-In the second terminal, navigate to the `django_vue_demo` folder and run:
+In the second terminal, with your Python environment activated, navigate to the `demo` folder and run:

 ```bash
 python manage.py migrate